-Prague, Czech Republic – Anti-Semitic acts and hate speech in the Czech Republic have been steadily increasing these past few years, a new reports points out.
+Prague, Czech Republic – Antisemitism in the Czech Republic has been steadily increasing these past few years, a new reports points out.

 Czech Republic saw 347 anti-Semitic incidents in 2018